 Secure Your Load

 Once everything is packed, ensure that all items are secure.
 Use straps or ropes to tie down furniture and boxes to the tie-points inside the container.
 This prevents items from moving or toppling over while the container is in transit.
+If you need a secure unit to put your plan into practice, explore our container storage options for flexible hire periods and delivery to your door.
+Large appliances are among the trickiest items to position, and our post on moving a refrigerator into storage covers the preparation steps in full.

 Consider Climate Control